technology-outreach-hawaii/technology-outreach-hawaii.github.io/_posts/2022-09-12-INIT-pilot-program.md

 <br/>

 We will be sharing the results of this program towards the end of the academic year.
 If successful, we may open this program to additional schools next year.
-Subscribe to our newsletter for major updates!
+[Subscribe to our newsletter](http://eepurl.com/hojSrv){:target="_blank"} for major updates!